This is the History of Under Armour and a look at their Logo Design.

 The Under Armour logo also features a custom typeface that was designed specifically for the company.
 It’s an interesting typeface that combines both smooth edges and sharp points, conveying the message that Under Armour’s clothing is both comfortable to wear while also being tough and aggressive.

-Popularity of the Under Armour Logo
+The popularity of the Under Armour Logo

 Under Armour actually owes the entire foundation of their initial success to the reorganizability of their logo.
 Back in the company’s first year, before Under Armour had landed any major contracts, the Oakland Raiders quarterback Jeff George appeared on the cover of USA Today wearing an Under Armour turtleneck.
 Shortly after that major boost in media attention, teams across the country took notice.
 Kevin Plank was soon filling orders for teams such as the Georgia Tech Yellow Jackets, the Arizona State Sun Devils, the NC State Wolfpack, and a number of other DI football teams, all because of the brand’s logo getting noticed.

 The popularity of the Under Armour logo is still one of the driving forces behind their clothing sales.
-Of course, much of the company’s marketing is based on the functionality of their clothing and apparel, however, in the clothing industry, fashion and aesthetic appeal are always one of the most important factors.
+Of course, much of the company’s marketing is based on the functionality of their clothing and apparel, however, in the clothing industry, fashion and aesthetic appeal are always one of the most critical factors.
 In almost every one of Under Armour’s clothing designs, their logo is the key design feature.

-Under Armour has attached a meaning to their logo.
+Under Armour has attached meaning to their logo.
 Much like the Rolex crown is a symbol of wealth and luxury, the Under Armour logo is a symbol of speed, strength, and athleticism.
 People are proud to wear clothing that displays the Under Armour logo because they see it as a message about their own lifestyle and interests.
 By attaching such a positive connotation to their logo, Under Armour is able to produce clothing and apparel that flies off the shelf even if the logo is the only design feature that sets the clothing apart from its competitors.

-In this way, Under Armour is truly one of the biggest success stories of the impact a good logo can have.
-Of course, in order to achieve success like Under Armour’s you have a great logo combined with even better marketing.
-Without the marketing Under Armour put in to give their logo such a desirable connotation, people’s associations with the Under Armour logo’s design might not be quite as beneficial to the brand’s bottom line as it is today.
+In this way, Under Armour is genuinely one of the biggest success stories of the impact a good logo can have.
+Of course, in order to achieve success like Under Armour’s, you have a great logo combined with even better marketing.
+Without the marketing, Under Armour put in to give their logo such a desirable connotation, people’s associations with the Under Armour logo’s design might not be quite as beneficial to the brand’s bottom line as it is today.
 As it stands though, the Under Armour logo has helped put the brand on the map in more ways than one and is one of our favorite case studies on the difference a great logo can make.